najamsk/blog/content/posts/vim-snake-case-to-camel-case.md

 title = "vim snake case to camel case"

 +++
-I am refactoring some legacy code and one issue I faced is to change variable naming convention.
-There is no fix scheme and in many places found snake case (first_name) wanted to change things in a large file but limited to certain lines.
+As I'm working on refactoring some legacy code, I've encountered the challenge of changing the variable naming convention.
+The current convention is not standardized, and I've noticed that snake case (e.g., first_name) is commonly used.
+One additional constraint is to only change part of a file.

 Following will looks for any places with an underscore followed by a lower case letter and replaces that with an upper case letter.